Malaysia officially sees 'third wave' of outbreak with some states imposing "conditional movement control orders"

 : Persons travelling to Sabah must obtain a Covid-19 swab test three days prior to travel and only those who test negative will be allowed to enter the country.
 The CMCO for Sabah has also been extended until 20 December.

-• Malaysia extends movement control measures against epidemic in Kuala Lumpur and other areas KUALA LUMPUR, Dec 5 -- Malaysian Defence Minister Ismail Sabri bin Yaakob, who is in charge of coordinating measures to control the epidemic, said at a press conference on Dec 5 that the existing operational control measures in the capital Kuala Lumpur and some areas will be extended until Dec 20 to control the spread of the new crown epidemic.
+: From 7 December, there will be no more roadblocks and road closures, but social distance measures will be more strictly enforced. - Malaysia extends movement control measures against epidemic in Kuala Lumpur and other areas KUALA LUMPUR, Dec 5 -- Malaysian Defence Minister Ismail Sabri bin Yaakob, who is in charge of coordinating measures to control the epidemic, said at a press conference on Dec 5 that the existing operational control measures in the capital Kuala Lumpur and some areas will be extended until Dec 20 to control the spread of the new crown epidemic.
 The Minister said that according to the health department's health risk assessment, the number of cases in Kuala Lumpur, Selangor and Sabah is still increasing rapidly, so the government decided to extend the conditional movement control order, which was scheduled to expire on December 6 in Kuala Lumpur, most of Selangor and Sabah, until December 20.
 According to the Ministry of Health on the 5th, the country has seen 1123 new confirmed cases in the past 24 hours, with a cumulative total of 71,359 cases; 1,143 new cured cases, with a cumulative total of 60,204 cases; and 4 new deaths, with a cumulative total of 380 deaths.
 Most of the new confirmed cases are from Kuala Lumpur, Sabah and Selangor.
 According to the health department's recommendation, the Conditional Movement Control Order (CMCO) will no longer be in force in the rest of the country from December 7, except for Kuala Lumpur, Sabah, Selangor and a few other areas, and the epidemic checkpoints at the borders of the relevant states will also be removed on the 7th, allowing people to travel across the states.
 Since mid-October, the Malaysian government has been implementing conditional movement control orders in Sabah, Kuala Lumpur and Selangor, where the epidemic is deteriorating rapidly, with specific measures such as restricting cross-regional travel and closing schools, but allowing most economic activities to continue as normal.
 As the outbreak spread, the Conditional Movement Control Order was extended to most parts of the country in early November.